elzenary/CPP-ND/projects/capstone/readME.md

 nstructions for running the project

 an overview of your code structure

-an explanation of how your submission satisfies the necessary rubric rubric point addressed
+Finite state machine to handle different windows for the user modules for DB login register handling an explanation of how your submission satisfies the necessary rubric rubric point addressed
 A variety of control structures are used in the project.